 AMS Fish Hawk Bow Kit is a complete package and includes:

 AMS did bring us again an awesome new bowfisfing bow.
 Probably the best on the market.
 This blazing bright orange accents with super tough powder coated aluminum riser leaves really a nice look on the bow.

 AMS partnered with Quest Archery on this one to bring a stout bow in a smaller package.
 The bow features a 15-50 pound draw weight, 17 1/2-30″ draw length, 29 1/4″ axle-to-axle, and brace height of 7 1/2″.
 This means that all size shooters are now targeted by this new bowfishing bow from youth to full adult size. its adjustability will be a great "grow with" bow for many years and on the top of that, you don't need a bow press to modify the length or the draw weight of the bow.

 The bow weighs just over 3 1/4 pounds and has 60% to 80% let-off which will be perfect while you hold that bow for several minutes aiming at your target.
 To snap shoot, it is recommended to keep the bow at 30 inches for better efficiency.

 If you are starting bowfishing, do not ignore the advice of experienced bowfishermen who suggest using a bow dedicated for that purpose.
 Your bow will be subject to very wet conditions, several hard clashes with the bottom of the boat or the rocks under you.
 Bowfishing bows are subject to hard conditions but are built to tolerate such abuse.

-This article is a wrap-up of the best on today's market but there are much more on the market.
-Stay tuned for the best bowfishing bows - part 2 that is coming soon.
+This article is a wrap-up of the best in today's market but there are much more on the market.

 Thank you for reading us and do not hesitate to leave any questions or comments below about this article.